 A mystery unspools when Nishi is revealed to be an undercover sleeper agent of sorts, a modern day Sanjuro with an unwavering determination belied by his sangfroid silence: to infiltrate Iwabuchi’s inner caverns – the secret double-dealing halls of the businesslike labyrinth that was modern Japanese society – and seek revenge for the death of his true father, Furuya.
 With Nishi’s deep dive into the waiting oblivion of secretive business culture, Kurosawa’s film is less an individualist tale than a concrete slab of scabrous social woe perched firmly in the wheelhouse of the most ignoble of film traditions: the social message picture.

 Yet the film works, tremendously so, because Kurosawa harbors no fugitives.
 This is the usually warm, jovial director in full-on attack-dog mode with a cinematic bite as thick and full-throated as his bark, utilizing percolating, twitchy hard-cuts to noises that thrash into the frame with violent abandon.
-Filmed in the same classically wide frame scheme Kurosawa gifted to his larger-than-life fables of idol worship and soul-searching (a homage to Kurosawa’s much-loved and much-studied admiration of the American Western), the same latitudinal style is cryptically applied here for something more desperately claustrophobic and modernist.
+Filmed in the same classically wide frame scheme Kurosawa gifted to his larger-than-life fables of idol worship and soul-searching (a nod to Kurosawa’s much-loved and much-studied admiration of the American Western), the same latitudinal style is cryptically applied here for something more desperately claustrophobic and modernist.
 Kurosawa was undoubtedly infatuated with the American Western as a lexicon for understanding Japanese feudal society, but The Bad Sleep Well finds him turning to the most crimson of all American Nightmares – the film noir – for satiation.

 Indeed, The Bad Sleep Well sees the genre stirring with deathless ambition years after the American films of the style had gone the way of post-war cynicism: through the wheat thresher of Eisenhower-era forced-positivity.
 Paranoid and declamatory, the film both asserts the primacy of the American noir’s animus and tacitly indicts Japanese culture for its ruthlessly conniving application of American business practices.
 The nerve-shattering, palpably perspiring wide expanse of the framing exerts a tactile grip on the film, forgetting the forlorn possibility of the flat expanse of rural society and exploring instead the added potential for clutter and constriction.
 Characters never exist alone; even in close-up, the space around them draws attention from them, saps their energy as if watching them.
 Open windows, open doors, slanted alley-ways, and more invade the film, signaling a vulture’s den of potential eyes off to the side.
 Even the close-ups signal not the primacy of human power but the frailty of people surrounded by an army of potential threats in the background.

 Throughout, Kurosawa bleakly exhibits a festering quotient of amorality as the immobile gargoyle Nishi barely bats an eye at his traitorous insurance of the comeuppance of the corporate slaves around him.
-Nishi stages a false suicide of another company leftover so that the elderly man can secretly prowl around the back alleys of Tokyo and frighten Iwabuchi’s cronies while Nishi nonchalantly whistles in the background like a specter all his own.
+Nishi stages a false suicide of another company leftover so that the elderly man can secretly prowl around the alleys of Tokyo and frighten Iwabuchi’s cronies while Nishi nonchalantly whistles in the background like a phantom all his own.
 Kurosawa exposes a certain palpable joy in laying waste to corporate society and terrorizing the henchmen in the darkened city streets with ghoulishly presentational horror shows, a resignation on Kurosawa’s part to the spirit of the noir and a possible acceptance of a world in which bad necessitates bad.
-This is a far cry from the quaint sainthood and spiritual yearning of Kurosawa’s earlier films, so much so that The Bad Sleep Well plays like a pointed, fiendishly venom-dripping riposte to Kurosawa’s younger self and his more noble cinema.
+This is a far cry from the quaint sainthood and yearning of Kurosawa’s earlier films, so much so that The Bad Sleep Well plays like a pointed, fiendishly venom-dripping riposte to Kurosawa’s younger self and his more noble cinema.
 This is an aged, apprehensive Kurosawa testing the waters of his naughtier, more wicked, more menacing self and discovering that he just might like what he finds after all.

-As Nishi plummets into his own dark heart with an outlaw’s rampaging outsider ignobility, his fragility is tested, and how much of his soul he is willing to sacrifice to arrive at his goal becomes the focal point of the narrative.
+As Nishi plummets into darkness with an outlaw’s outsider ignobility, his fragility is tested, and how much of his soul he is willing to sacrifice to arrive at his goal becomes the focal point of the narrative.
 The typical “dark and mature” route would be for Nishi to give in to easy nihilism, finding the individual prey to the lecherous systemic predator around him as Nishi slowly fills in the corporate clothes he dons and seems less out of sorts surrounded by company men.
-Kurosawa plunders darker hearts though, saving Nishi at the final moment when he proves unable to descend to the matter-of-fact greed of his enemies.
+Kurosawa plunders darker minds though, saving Nishi at the final moment when he proves unable to descend to the matter-of-fact greed of his enemies.
 Then, with a cruel laugh more than a wince, modern technology (which perilously destroys more than one character in the film) reminds him without mercy that you just don’t get in its way.
 The corporate world could coerce Nishi, we suppose, but Kurosawa shows us that it doesn’t have to; its instruments are legion, and they have a way of getting back to you anyway.
-If Kurosawa’s later color masterpieces draw into relief his less-than-rosy interpretation of classical Japanese society, The Bad Sleep Well is no surer of the unwavering, unforgiving march of desolate progress.
+If Kurosawa’s later color masterpieces draw into relief his less-than-rosy interpretation of classical Japanese society, The Bad Sleep Well is no surer of the unwavering, unforgiving march of progress.